Phobias

 How Are Phobias A Problem?

 Phobias can affect a person’s daily life and functioning due to anxiety and avoidance behaviour that may result from their fears.
-For example, a person with agoraphobia (i.e., the fear of being in situations that are perceived as being difficult to escape from) may avoid going to any crowded spaces or using public transportation.
+For example, a person with agoraphobia (i.e., the fear of being in situations perceived as difficult to escape from) may avoid going to any crowded spaces or using public transportation.
 This could affect their ability to function by interfering with their ability to attend social events or to use public transportation if necessary for travelling to work and other places.
-Therefore, the avoidance of certain objects and situations caused by phobias can significantly impact one’s quality of life.
+The avoidance of some objects and situations can significantly impact one’s quality of life.

 Types of Phobias: